crowdtainer/landing-page/content/_index.md

     buyNow: ["Buy Now", "/shop/"]
 #title: "Crowdfunding a better coffee for a better world."
 #title: "Join the first specialty coffee sale crowdfunded by Ethereum smart contracts."
-title: "Crowdtainer"
+title: "Crowdtainer presents:"
-description: "The first Specialty Coffee sale driven by Ethereum smart contracts."
+#description: "The first Specialty Coffee group sale, driven by Ethereum smart contracts."
+description: "The first Ethereum-based group buying of Specialty Coffee"
 ---

 <!-- ## Enjoy a *different* coffee this year.